eclipxe13/cmdlnprint/README.md

 - `-print-range [yes/no]`: define if the following parameters will be used
     - `-print-range-start number`: page start
     - `-print-range-end number`: page end
+- `-print-paper-units [mm/in]`: mm for millimeters or in for inches, default mm
 - `-print-paper-custom [yes/no]`: yes or no, default no
-- `-print-paper-units [mm/in]`: mm for millimeters or in for inches, default in
-- `-print-paper-width number`: default 8.5
+- `-print-paper-width number`: default 215.9
-- `-print-paper-height number`: default 11
+- `-print-paper-height number`: default 279.4
-- `-print-margin-top number`: default 0.4
+- `-print-margin-top number`: default 10
-- `-print-margin-right number`: default 0.4
+- `-print-margin-right number`: default 10
-- `-print-margin-bottom number`: default 0.4
+- `-print-margin-bottom number`: default 10
-- `-print-margin-left number`: default 0.4
+- `-print-margin-left number`: default 10
 - `-print-edge-top number`: default 0
 - `-print-edge-right number`: default 0
 - `-print-edge-bottom number`: default 0
 - `-print-edge-left number`: default 0
 - `-print-resolution number`: default 0, used when `-print-mode printer`, pdf creation doesn't honor this parameter
 - `-print-scaling number`: default 1.0 (100%), require `-print-shrinktofit no`
+- `-print-margins top,right,bottom,left`: set margins at once, default to nothing
+- `-print-edges top,right,bottom,left`: set edges at once, default to nothing

 #### Options that uses yes/no values